my-name-is-D/object-detection-Motion-Nao-webots/kinematicnao/README.md

 ```bash
 roslaunch kinematicnao workspacefilenao.launch
 ```
+Note: the workspace is a simplified version of Nao's workspace

 The workspace_stimulation.py is the python version of the workspace limitation, it send a binary stimulation if the point is in or out of the workspace